 Within CAA Nepal, all inspectors are responsible for promoting compliance with and detecting contraventions of the 'Dangerous Goods Handling Requirements'.
-Because of the possible hazards involved in the transport of dangerous goods, all inspectors, upon detection or receipt of a reported violation, shall apprise the Chief of FSSD of the situation.
+Because of the possible hazards involved in the transport of dangerous goods, all inspectors, upon detection or receipt of a reported violation, shall apprise the Chief of FSSD of the situation within 24 hours.